Psychology Internship Program

 - During the USAJOBS application process, applicants must respond to a series of assessment questions.
 Your responses determine category placement (e.g., Best Qualified, Highly Qualified, and Qualified).
 Additionally, Veterans Preference is applicable during this application process.

 - After closure of the USAJOBS vacancy announcement, the Consolidated Staffing Unit (CSU), in accordance with established OPM procedures for category ratings, will only process applicants that are assessed as qualified and included in the "Best Qualified" category.
 Applicants in the "Best Qualified" category will be notified of their status by the CSU and forwarded to the internship site to be considered for an interview.
-Please note that all candidates (those being asked to interview and those no longer being considered) will receive a Notification of Results by December 15.
+Please note that ALL candidates (those being asked to interview and those no longer being considered) will receive a Notification of Results by December 15.
 Therefore, even though you have applied to numerous Bureau internship sites using the AAPI Online, category placement and assessment of eligibility through the USAJOBS application process plays a vital role in the certification of an applicant to one or all sites.
-This means it is possible that you will be found ineligible for any of our sites and you are advised to plan accordingly.
+This means, it is possible, that you will be found ineligible for any of our sites and you will be advised to plan accordingly.
 For example, you might want to consider developing a larger pool of internship applications.